 November 18, 2016

-Peugeot’s improved Partner van has become cleverer and more sophisticated whilst still retaining the practicality that has made it an LCV favourite.
-The latest generation BlueHDi diesel engine option should make a big difference to running costs and if you get yourself a version with the clever 7-inch telematics screen inside, then your little compact van will feel very up to date indeed.
+The Peugeot Partner MK3 van has become cleverer and more sophisticated, whilst still retaining the practicality that has made it an LCV favorite.
+The latest BlueHDi diesel and PureTech petrol engine technology should make a big difference to running costs and if you get yourself a variant with the clever 8-inch infotainment screen inside, then your little compact van will feel very up to date indeed.